level2-gis/gisapp/README.md

 This is modified and extended version of **[QGIS Web client (QWC)](https://github.com/qgis/QGIS-Web-Client)**.
 It turns your QGIS project into Web GIS application with tools to view, navigate, search and print your data.
 On top of that, there is a simple administration part to manage different projects, users, delegate permissions and set some specific settings not in QGIS project.

-##Modifications and new features regarding original QWC:
+##Modifications and new features regarding QWC:
 * user authorization with optional guest access
 * server side (database for storing info about projects, base layers, WMS layers and users; user authentication, specific project settings)
 * QGIS server proxy (caching and validating requests)